HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 **Do this instead:** "school-supply-list.pdf"

-- Using hyphens is friendlier for site search once it's implemented, and the lack of dates allows for an easier file replacement process once the time comes.
+- Using hyphens is friendlier for site search, and the lack of dates allows for an easier file replacement process once the time comes.
+Instead of having multiple files with multiple years listed, it's easier to have one generically named file that you can change every once and while.

 ## Uploading a new file